Yo ho ho, a writer’s life for me

 - You write not only anytime, you write anywhere.
 You write in the office, the bedroom, the living room, the parking lot, the waiting room, and the airport terminal.
 You look for chances and places to write like Clark Kent looking for a phone booth while Lex Luthor is burning down the Daily Planet.

 - You stay up late.
 Too late.
 Most days you’re three sheets past Winkin, Blinkin, and Nod.
-Because of this, your idea of a dream vacation is one where you can catch up on all the sleep you’ve been losing.
+Because of this, your idea of a dream vacation is one where you can catch up on all the sleep you’ve been missing.

 - Your social life is about as exciting as a Mongolian potato farmer.
 You don’t go to movies much or go out to eat either.
 You’re too busy writing.
 Your hobbies (if you have any) are woefully neglected.
 Projects outside of writing, like a velveteen rabbit tossed under the bed, sit in the attic or garage, gathering dust.

-- You write when you’re in pain, when you’re sick, when your chair is playing nick nack paddy wack on your pour, over-worked, back muscles.
+- You write when you’re in pain, when you’re sick, when your chair is playing nick nack paddy wack on your poor, over-worked, back muscles.
 You read books to fight the pain (books are the cure for everything, right?) and it helps.
 But not always.

 - If you’re not writing, you’re thinking about your latest work in progress or that pernicious plot hole that you just can’t seem to unravel.
 You chew on gordian knots the way some people chew on beef jerky.